offbynull/offbynull.github.io/docs/data/learn/Cpp/cache/container_output_b544181c92e9c097074471013e20de6e/output.md

 <strong>⚠️NOTE️️️⚠️</strong>

 If using the defaults, the book recommends explicitly declaring the methods but adding ` = default` after both signatures instead of specifying a body.
-The reason is that the default is almost always wrong, so if you tack this on it makes it explicit to other that you intended this.
+The reason is that the default is almost always wrong, so if you tack this on it makes it explicit to others that you intended this.

 ```c++
 class MyStruct {